kamuridesu/MuriFuck/README.md

 # MuriFuck

-A simple Brainfuck interpreter written in Python.
+A simple Brainfuck interpreter written in Python, Julia, Rust.

-Usage:
-Brainfuck().parser("your code here")

 The tape has 30 cells and each cell can hold an unsigned int from 0 to 255.